Year of call to the bar1989

 Among the noteworthy cases that Pierre has handled as lead or co-lead counsel, are:

-- Létourneau and CQTS Imperial Tobacco Canada Ltd et al 2015 QCCS 2382, confirmed by the Court of Appeal (2019 QCCA 358).
+- Létourneau and CQTS vs. Imperial Tobacco Canada Ltd and al2015 QCCS 2382, confirmed by the Court of Appeal (2019 QCCA 358).
 This is a landmark judgment of more than $15 billion holding the Canadian tobacco industry responsible for diseases caused to smokers by cigarette smoking.

-- Union des consommateurs Concession A25, s.e.c.
-2013 QCCS 76.
+- Union des consommateurs vs. Concession A25, s.e.c.2013 QCCS 76.
 This is a judgment authorizing a class action to compensate consumers who used the A25 Bridge and from whom crossing fees had been claimed without them having been properly posted.
-Following this authorization, an out-of-court agreement of nearly $5 million was reached, which was approved by the Superior Court of Quebec.
+Following this authorization, an out-of-court agreement of close to $5 million was reached, which was approved by the Superior Court of Quebec.

-- Imbeault Collège d’enseignement général et professionnel de Maisonneuve 2006 QCCS 5399, confirmed in substance in (2008 QCCA 1102).
-This is a judgment of nearly $1 million in capital and interest against the parties liable for damages caused by the loss of an eye.
+- Imbeault vs. Collège d’enseignement général et professionnel de Maisonneuve 2006 QCCS 5399, confirmed in substance in (2008 QCCA 1102).
+This is a judgment of nearly $1 million in capital and interest against the parties liable for damages caused to the Plaintiff for the loss of an eye.

 - The Bar of Québec